covidcaremap/covid19-healthsystemcapacity/README.md

 Even considering disparities in covid19 testing capacity and lag between becoming infected and showing symptoms which delay or skew our understanding of the disease's true spatiotemporal distribution, outbreaks start in different places at different times and grow at different rates.
 Spread differs depending on how many cases were imported from elsewhere and when, an area's population density, age distributions and prevalence of health comorbidities, effectiveness and timing of early testing, containment, social distancing, or mitigation measures.
 In short, the slope of increase and peak of the demand curve can vary greatly in place and time.

-This example of a pandemic's different impact on different communities is well studied in the 1918 Spanish Flu case of Philadelpha and St. Louis:
+This example of a pandemic's different impact on different communities is well studied in the 1918 Spanish Flu case of Philadelphia and St. Louis:

 ![](https://cms.qz.com/wp-content/uploads/2020/03/image.png?w=1240&h=778&crop=1&strip=all&quality=75)
 Source: [Quartz: This chart of the 1918 Spanish flu shows why social distancing works](https://qz.com/1816060/a-chart-of-the-1918-spanish-flu-shows-why-social-distancing-works/)